'The Falcon and the Winter Soldier': What's in the Case?

-(This article contains spoilers for the fifth episode of the Marvel series “The Falcon and the Winter Soldier” on Disney+)
+(Here there be spoilers for “Truth,” the fifth episode of “The Falcon and the Winter Soldier” on Disney+)

 Things are finally coming to a head in “The Falcon and the Winter Soldier,” with the Flag Smashers making their move against the Global Repatriations Council and a rogue Captain America ready to take them down along with anybody else who might breathe aggressively in his direction.
 And it sure seems like Sam (Anthony Mackie) is just about ready to take on the mantle of Captain America.